 See the examples at the end of this section for help specifying different release levels.
 For example, minor release, quality patch, and security patch.
-Magento Commerce customers can access patches two weeks before the General Availability (GA) date.
+Adobe Commerce customers can access patches two weeks before the General Availability (GA) date.
 Pre-release packages are available through Composer only.
 You cannot find them on the Magento Portal or GitHub until GA.
-If you cannot find these packages in Composer, contact Magento Support.
+If you cannot find these packages in Composer, contact Adobe Commerce Support.

 cp composer.json composer.json.bak

 Add or remove specific packages based on your needs.
-For example, if you are upgrading from Magento Open Source to Magento Commerce, remove the Magento Open Source package.
+For example, if you are upgrading from Magento Open Source to Adobe Commerce, remove the Magento Open Source package.

 composer remove magento/product-community-edition --no-update

-composer require --helpto learn more about available options.
-To learn more about usage of the plugin, refer to the Plugin Usage.
+To learn more about the plugin, refer to the Plugin Usage README.

 Magento Open Source: